kafka-ops/julie/docs/futures/what-acl-management.rst

 ^^^^^^^^^^^

 It is possible in RBAC to assign permission for a given principal to access a given set of Schemas.
-This is possible with the Kafka Topology Builder with a topology like the one below, where *User:App0* will have access to schemas in subjects *transactions* and *User:App1* to subject *contracts*.
+This is possible with Julie Ops with a topology like the one below, where *User:App0* will have access to schemas in subjects *transactions* and *User:App1* to subject *contracts*.

 .. code-block:: YAML